Date of Degree

 Copyright 2013 Mohammad Ali Yousef Alqudah

 Alqudah, Mohammad Ali Yousef.
 "The Oncogenic Role and the Prognostic Value Of Notch3 Gene In Human Malignant Glioma."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.